In this post I’ll share some of the best Ruger 10/22 upgrades you can make for turning your stock rifle into a fun precision plinking rifle.

 Most of us want an optic on our rifles.
 This mount makes fitting any scope simple.
 My choice is usually a 1×6 or 3×9 variable zoom, but many red dots have Picatinny mounting options as well.

-What are the upgrades you have made to your 10/22 and how did they turn out?
+What are the best Ruger 10/22 upgrades you’ve made and how did they turn out?
 Let us know in the comments section below!